 Students who complete courses without having first obtained a Letter of Permission risk not having those courses accepted for transfer credit.

 20. Criminal Records Review

-Under the requirements of the Criminal Records Review Act (2008) UNBC requires, as part of the application process, criminal records reviews for applicants to program areas that involve working with children or other vulnerable persons.
-The cost of this review is the responsibility of the student.
-Criminal Records Review forms are available in the Office of the Registrar.
+Under the requirements of the Criminal Records Review Act (2014), UNBC requires, as part of the application process, criminal record reviews for applicants to program areas that involve working with children or other vulnerable persons.
+The cost of this search is the responsibility of the student.
 Results which identify relevant criminal convictions may disqualify an applicant from admission into a program.
-Submission of a Criminal Records Review at the point of admission does not preclude either the program or provincial certification bodies from requesting a subsequent Criminal Records Review prior to field placement or professional registration.
-Criminal Records Reviews are requirements for the following programs:
+Submission of a Criminal Records Search at the point of admission does not preclude either the program or provincial certification bodies from requesting a subsequent Criminal Records Search prior to field placement or professional registration.

 Bachelor of Education (BEd)

 Bachelor of Science in Nursing (BScN)

 21. Student Access to Official University Record

 Students have the right to inspect their official university record, including the student file, under the supervision of a staff member and as maintained by the Office of the Registrar.
 Students have the right to have access to their financial assistance file, as maintained by Awards and Financial Aid under the supervision of a staff member.
 Assessment reports and letters of reference submitted by third parties in support of students applying to professional programs will not be available for inspection.
 Students may inspect their official university record during normal office hours, and upon advance request in writing.
 When students inspect their original records, examination will be permitted only under conditions that will prevent alteration or mutilation.
 In the event of a dispute as to the accuracy of the information maintained in their official university record, a student may appeal to the Registrar.